Wendy’s Organizational Culture Characteristics (An Analysis)

 3. Ethical action

 People-First Attitude.
 People are a top priority in Wendy’s organizational culture.
 The company’s objective is to ensure that all stakeholders are considered.
 Wendy’s believes that people are the foundation of its business.
 The fast-food company integrates the needs of employees, customers, and business partners into its policy development processes.
 Employees are expected to ensure that people’s concerns are considered.
-Thus, this organizational culture facilitates effectiveness in developing human resources and Wendy’s corporate social responsibility programs.
+Thus, this company culture facilitates effectiveness in developing human resources and Wendy’s corporate social responsibility (CSR) and ESG programs.

 Emphasis on Quality.
-Wendy’s mission statement and vision statement highlight the importance of quality.
+Wendy’s vision statement and mission statement highlight the importance of quality.
 This factor is also integrated into the company’s organizational culture.
-Wendy’s believes that quality is the main selling point of its products.
+The company believes that quality is the main selling point of its service and food and beverage products.
 Based on this work culture, the company continues to innovate with high quality to attract consumers to its restaurants around the world.
 Employees are expected to adhere to high quality standards.
 In this way, Wendy’s business culture supports competitiveness focused on product/service quality.

 Wendy’s Organizational Culture: Advantages & Disadvantages

-An advantage of Wendy’s organizational culture is its emphasis on quality, which leads to better outcomes, such as high-quality products.
+An advantage of Wendy’s work culture is its emphasis on quality, which leads to better outcomes, such as high-quality products.
+High-quality food, drinks, and service protect the business from the competitive pressures described in the Five Forces analysis of Wendy’s.
 Another advantage is that this business culture addresses the company’s corporate social responsibilities.
 However, a major disadvantage is that it does not integrate flexibility.
-Also, Wendy’s organizational culture does not directly include leadership.
-Nonetheless, the emphasis on quality indirectly implies consideration for excellence and leadership in the food-service company’s organizational output.
+Also, the company’s organizational culture does not directly include leadership in the foodservice business organization.
+Nonetheless, leadership is facilitated through the divisions, departments, and groups of Wendy’s organizational structure (company structure).
+Also, the emphasis on quality indirectly implies consideration for excellence and leadership in the foodservice company’s organizational output.

 References